sandhyaparna/Python-DataScience-CookBook/Install_Import_Modules_Packages.md

 To identify environments installed: conda info --envs   <br/>
 Environments are loaded at: C:\ProgramData\Anaconda3\envs  <br/>
 Ideally you should install each variant(tensorflow & tensorflow-gpu) under a different (virtual) environment.  <br/>
+* tensorflow_cpu - Environment for
+* tensorflow - Environment to do chapter2,3 of Tensorflow setup documentation pdf

 <br/>
 conda install scipy <br/>